patrykkulik/Doodle_jump/README.md

 ##### Future improvements:
 * Game mechanics could be improved to make the game run more smoothly
 * Additional features can be added.
-Examples include: changing background, enemy encounters, additonal obstacles and power-ups
+Examples include: changing background, additonal obstacles and power-ups